getvictor/website/content/posts/mtls-with-windows/index.md

 In the following article, we will [create a custom Windows mTLS client using the Windows certificate store](../mtls-go-client-windows-certificate-store).

+## Further reading

+Recently, we wrote an article on [testing a Windows NDES SCEP server](../test-ndes-scep-server).

 ## mTLS with Windows certificate store video

 {{< youtube GuubP7vir1g >}}

-*Note:* If you want to comment on this article, please do so on the YouTube video.
+_Note:_ If you want to comment on this article, please do so on the YouTube video.